Skip to footer content

 3. In the "New Project" dialog box, select "Visual Basic" in the left pane.

-4. Choose the type of project you want to create, such as "Windows Forms App" or "Console App" here we will use Console App.
+4. Choose the type of project you want to create, such as "Windows Forms App" or "Console App".
+This tutorial will use a Console App for simplicity.

 5. Enter a name for your project and choose a location to save it.